mike-ward/mike-ward.github.io/_posts/2008-02-01-gmail-has-daily-limit-on-sending-email.md

 ---
 layout: post
-title:  Gmail has Daily Limit on Sending Email
+title: 'Gmail has Daily Limit on Sending Email'
 ---
 I'm an avid Gmail user.
 I've never come anywhere near these limits but still it's good to know where the boundaries are: